MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.9.0
+- Add warning if NodeJS certificate check has been disabled on an agent that supports configuration of custom CA certificates.

 #### 2.8.2
 - Fixed the error "Cannot read property 'records' of undefined" thrown by the warnings policy when warning statistics are enabled and no baseline build exists.